 At February 17, 2009, the Fund indirectly holds a total of 14,254,005 Class A Limited Partnership Units and 21,239,537 Class B Limited Partnership Units, representing 49.8% of the Partnership and Canfor owns the remaining 50.2%.
 The Partnership is managed, on behalf of the limited partners, by Canfor Pulp Holding Inc., the General Partner.
-Below is a simplified schematic of the ownership structure.
+A simplified schematic of the ownership structure appears on page 4.